sourcegraph/about/handbook/engineering/environments.md

 ### Folders

-Dynamic or temporary projects are created in the folders listed below.

 ### Engineers Projects

 Contains projects used by individual engineers.
 Engineers are expected to remove all their resources once they are done testing.
 All projects must be prefixed with `$name-` (the name of the owner).

 ### Sourcegraph Cloud

 Sourcegraph Cloud projects.

 - **Sourcegraph**: Services for sourcegraph.com